 - Killed Mid-Sentence: Was right in the middle of his evil monologue when Garrosh stabbed him in the back with the Shard of the Vision of Time.
 It's clear Garrosh DOES NOT believe that Talking Is a Free Action.

 - Meaningful Name: Kairos is a god of time in Greek mythology.
 He is the incarnation of opportune moment, a moment where an event can take a different direction.

 - Set Right What Once Went Wrong / Make Wrong What Once Went Right: A growing faction of discontent, of which Kairoz is a member, in the Bronze Dragonflight wants to alter history for a better future now that their powers have been lessened.
 Kairoz sees it as the former, while Chromie sees it as the latter, saying that they don't know what a better future even is with their power to see timelines gone.

 - Start of Darkness: When he discusses the possibilities of the Timeless Isle with Wrathion.

 - Too Dumb to Live: His death is almost criminally stupid.
-Sure thing Kairoz, lets give the deranged megalomaniac who is infamous for his outbursts that you just busted out of jail, a very sharp jagged shard that can easily be used as a shiv, just after you insulted him, and called him "Your Pawn", THEN turn your back to him while you engage in evil gloating and monologue about enslaving his people across multiple worlds to make your army.
-What could possibly go wrong? .
-Made even more stupid because after being depowered after cataclysm, that shard was one out of very few artifacts that still allowed him to control time in some form.
+Sure thing Kairoz: let's give the deranged megalomaniac who is infamous for his outbursts, and whom you just busted out of jail, a very sharp jagged shard that can easily be used as a shiv, just after you insulted him, and called him "your pawn", THEN turn your back to him while you engage in Evil Gloating and monologue about enslaving his people across multiple worlds to make your army.
+What Could Possibly Go Wrong?
+Made even more stupid because after being Brought Down to Normal after Cataclysm, that shard was one out of very few artifacts that still allowed him to control time in some form.

 - We Hardly Knew Ye: Killed by Garrosh before Warlords of Draenor can really even begin in the short story Hellscream.